Pets and Noise Phobias

 When starting a new supplement or medication, it is recommended that you give it to your pet BEFORE the actual phobic event.
 That way, you know how it affects your pet and for how long.
 Some products can have what is called a paradoxical effect in individual pets, meaning it could result in hyperactivity or anxiety, making that product a poor choice for managing phobias in that particular pet.

 Behavioral Management: For long term care of phobias in pets, behavioral management is your best option.
 Consulting with an experienced positive-reinforcement based trainer about your pet’s fears is a good way to start.
 Note that you should NEVER use “correction” or “punishment” based training to manage phobias!
 Ideally, pet owners should consult with a Veterinary Behaviorist about pets with severe phobias.
 These are veterinarians with special training in animal behavior.
 They are able to both recommend the best nutraceutical/pharmaceutical options and behavioral training options to help your pet long-term with managing their phobias.

-With Independence Day around the corner, now is the time to consider your pet’s phobias and safety.
+With New Year's celebrations around the corner, now is the time to consider your pet’s phobias and safety.
 Make sure your pet has their collar/tag and microchip information up to date in the event of an escape.
 If you feel that your pet would benefit from supplements or medications to help get them through the holiday, contact your veterinarian early!